NalimWeso/lifebluesnake-electron-app/README.md

 This project is licensed under the terms of the MIT License.

-The file **LifeBlueSnake.exe** in this repository is managed using Git LFS (Large File Storage).
-Git LFS is licensed under its own terms.
+The file **LifeBlueSnake.exe** in this repository is managed using Git LFS (Large File Storage), which is licensed under its own terms.